fatfish-lab/aquarium-documentation/src/web/items/template.md

 You can edit, synchronize, define template form, ... a using the [Template editor application](../applications/templateeditor.md).

+When an item is assigned to a template, a dedicated edge `Template` is created from the template to the item.

 ## Usage

 A templates are dependent of the context where they are used.
 By default templates are hidden at the root of the project.